 Ernest “Bill” Robes ‘35 who returned to KUA in 1945 as Director of the Outing Club, Woodsmen’s Team and Ski Coach until 1952, happily shared his enormous knowledge of the outdoors with his students.
 He also was a talented furniture maker and an inventor of various gadgets.
 Many alumni will still remember him as the inventor of a toy called the “Space Saucer” in the 1950s.
 Robes had observed KUA boys tossing tin can covers from the kitchen to each other in a way similar to skipping flat stones over water.
 It occurred to Robes that discs made from plastic would have fewer dents and fly better.
 After leaving KUA to open his furniture business in Etna, New Hampshire, he also formed a “Space Saucer” company, which fabricated and sold some 65,000 of the toys at .50 cents a piece by the time he closed the company in 1962.
 Interestingly, another inventor on the West Coast had come up with a similar toy at around the same time, dubbed the “Frisbee” – but KUA alumni can claim that they “scaled” the first plastic one!

-Left: Grubby Douglass creating his “Grub Tubs” in his basement.
-Center left: Three of his “Grub Tubs” sailing in Kennebunkport Harbor.
-Center Right: Grubby working on the KUA grounds in front of Miller Student Center.
-Right: A “Space Saucer” created by Bill Robes.
+Top Left: Grubby Douglass creating his “Grub Tubs” in his basement.
+Top Right: Three of his “Grub Tubs” sailing in Kennebunkport Harbor.
+Right: Grubby working on the KUA grounds in front of Miller Student Center.

 Another teacher with avid outside interests was Henry “Grubby” Douglass, who taught math and French and coached JV football, JV hockey and baseball from 1937 to 1972.
 No one ever called him Henry.
 He had earned his nickname, Grubby, as a child, and with his life-long love of working with his hands, never lost it.
 In the spring, he could be found caring for the flower beds on campus, a chore he visibly enjoyed.
 Purely for his own pleasure, he built small boats in his basement in Hazelton House.
 Douglass sailed his so-called “Grub Tubs” with family and friends in Kennebunkport, Maine, where he and his wife Barbara, who worked as KUA’s dietician, spent their summers and their retirement years.